By D.L. Smith-Reed, DVM

-Once they become two weeks old they will be better equipped to generate their own body heat and their surrounding air temperature becomes less critical.
+Once they become 2 weeks old, they will be better equipped to generate their own body heat and their surrounding air temperature becomes less critical.

-For very young kittens you will need to acquire kitten milk replacer and some feeding devices.
-There are puppy milk replacers, too.
-Many veterinarians will use an ordinary eye dropper or small syringe to utilize as a means of dispensing the milk replacer to the kitten.
+For very young kittens, you will need to acquire kitten milk replacer and some feeding devices.
+Many veterinarians will use an ordinary eye dropper or a small syringe as a means of dispensing the milk replacer to the kitten.

-At the first few feedings the kittens will probably only consume a few cc’s worth of milk.
-(There are 5cc's in a teaspoon.)
+At the first few feedings, the kittens will probably only consume a few cc’s worth of milk.
+(There are 5 cc's in a teaspoon.)
 You will need to feed every couple of hours at first and gradually build up time between feedings as they begin to eat more at each meal.
 Start by offering a small amount.
-If the kitten won’t eat readily from the nipple and bottle, try an eyedropper or syringe and drip a little in the mouth, adding more as the kitten's pace.
-Make sure that the milk just above room temperature; try not to microwave since you can cause hot spots in the milk.
+If the kitten won’t eat readily from the nipple and bottle, try an eyedropper or syringe and drip a little in the mouth, adding more at the kitten's pace.
+Make sure that the milk is just above room temperature; try not to microwave it since you can cause hot spots in the milk.

-When the orphaned kittens reach about 3 weeks of age you can start providing watered down meat-based kitten food for them to nibble on.
+When the orphaned kittens reach about 3 weeks of age, you can start providing watered-down meat-based kitten food for them to nibble on.
+Mix the wet food with water until it achieves a soupy consistency, and consider warming the mixture before serving.
 Make sure you keep a fresh supply and not too much at one time.
-Once they start eating it as it comes from the can you can leave out dry kibble for them to munch on, too.
-I'd recommend a kibble with good protein and fat levels.
+It’s also important to monitor the kittens while they are eating, as they are unsteady and can fall head first into the food.
+Once they start eating food as it comes from the can, you can leave out dry kibble for them to munch on, too.
+A kibble with good protein and fat levels is recommended.

-Keep in touch with your veterinarian if you notice any health problems, or "poor doers".
-A "poor doer" is a kitten or puppy which lags behind the other littermates in body size, alertness or activity level.
-The earlier any problems are detected and addressed the better the chance for recovery.
+Keep in touch with your veterinarian if you notice any health problems or "poor doers.”
+A "poor doer" is a kitten or puppy that lags behind the other littermates in body size, alertness, or activity level.
+The earlier any problems are detected and addressed, the better the chance for recovery.